n-8/QA-Live-Assessments/README.md

 3. Open Eclipse IDE using your most common method for running UI Applications
 4. Verify Eclipse IDE runs without problems

-### Step 3:  Make sure you can create a Maven Project
+### Step 3:  Make sure you can import a Maven Project

 1. Open Eclipse IDE and select the option to "Import an Existing Project"